 Property Information Requests

-When property is bought and sold it is necessary for information to be provided from the vendor (seller) to the purchaser.
-Information is often sourced from Council through the conveyancing services of solicitors dealing with the paperwork involved in buying and selling property.
+When a property is bought or sold it is necessary for information to be provided from the vendor (seller) to the purchaser.
+Information is often sourced from Council through the conveyancing services of solicitors dealing with the paperwork involved in buying and selling the property.

 - details of any permit (issued under the Building Act or predecessors), certificate of final inspection issued in the preceding 10 years

-- details of any current statement issued under 502 & 503 of the Regulations
+- details of any current statement issued under 64, 65 and 231 of the Regulations

 - any current notice, by the relevant building surveyor

-- an area esignated within the meaning of regulation 806
+- an area designated within the meaning of regulation 154

 How to submit a property information request

-Fill in the property information request form and return to Council to a customer service centre or by fax or post.
+Fill in the property information request form and return to Council to a customer service centre or by post.

 A copy of title for property or a copy of subdivision may be required, but this will be requested by Building Services once they assess your application.

-For urgent requests, you can ask for a Fast Track request.
-There is a fee of $150 and conditions apply.
-Contact Council for more information.
+For urgent requests, you can ask for a priority request.
+A priority processing fee is applicable and conditions apply.
+For more information contact Council.